 The target allocation (approved by the Board) and projected arithmetic real rates of return for each major asset class, after deducting inflation and applicable investment management expenses, are shown in the target asset allocation and projected arithmetic real rate of return table.
-Prior to December 31, 2023, these rates were before deducting investment expenses while for December 31, 2023, they are after deducting applicable investment expenses.
-This information was used in the derivation of the long- term expected investment rate of return assumption for the December 31, 2023 actuarial valuation.
+This information was used in the derivation of the long-term expected investment rate of return assumption in the actuarial valuations as of December 31, 2024 and December 31, 2023.
 This information will be subject to change every three years based on the results of an actuarial experience study.
-The target asset allocation and projected arithmetic real rate of return table is shown on page 38 Note 05.
+The target asset allocation and projected arithmetic real rate of return table is shown on page 30 Note 05.